More "Senior" (F1)

 simple touch.
 It's easy to get impressed by high tech cars, but BriSCA stock-car

-racing flourished back then because people could stroll round the
+racing flourished back then because people could look round the

 we could do something like that".
 So, here

-are three strong and simple racers that filled out the grids and
+are a couple of the strong and simple racers that filled out the grids and

 used to work for Oxford racer Barry Hebborn.
 Karl was a p.o.w during